-Making the decision to follow every single safety rule or procedure does not come natural to us.
+Making the decision to follow every single safety rule or procedure does not come naturally to us.
 We constantly have to work towards making the right decisions every single day.
 Many times individuals find ways to rationalize not working safely.
 It is important for each worker to recognize this error trap and address it when it arises.

 Why We Rationalize Unsafe Choices

-For the most part we all know what the right choice is when it comes to safety during a specific work task.
-Safety trainings, policies, procedures, labels, etc. all communicate what needs to be done in order to mitigate hazards and work safely.
+For the most part, we all know what the right choice is when it comes to safety during a specific work task.
+Safety training, policies, procedures, labels, etc. all communicate what needs to be done in order to mitigate hazards and work safely.
 The problem is, there are many factors that affect whether or not we want to make the right decisions in a given moment.
 A few of these factors include:

 - Time pressure

 Individuals facing one or more of these factors will use them to rationalize to themselves why a certain safety rule does not need to be followed.
 For example, “I forgot my fall protection, but it will only take a minute to go up and right back down so I will be fine”.
 We have all rationalized poor choices- whether it was choosing to not wear fall protection or rationalizing hitting snooze seven times before getting out of bed.